-The present study shows that there was statistically significant difference in catheter malfunction between the laparoscopic and open-surgery group.
-Furthermore, there were no statistically significant differences in dialysate leakage, peritonitis and exit-site infection between the laparoscopic and open-surgery PDC placement procedures.
+The present study shows that there was a statistically significant difference in catheter malfunction between the laparoscopic and open surgery groups.
+There were, however, no statistically significant differences in dialysate leakage, peritonitis, and exit-site infection between the laparoscopic and open surgery PDC placement procedures.